Dleibe1/Project-Builder/README.md

    allows a user to fork another user's entire build, including both the parts list and code.
 Once a project fork is created, clicking "Project Forks" on a project's display page will show the forked versions of the project.

+<h3>Other technologies used ing the creation of this app:</h3>
+   React.js, Express.js, PostgeSQL

 ## Usage